ParthProLegend/reddit-userbot/README.md

    number_of_submissions_to_check = NUMBER (default:20 if not provided)
    ```

-   **Note**: The `.env` file contains sensitive information (API keys, credentials) and is not tracked by Git (see `.gitignore`).
+   **Note**: The `.ini` file contains sensitive information (API keys, credentials) and is not tracked by Git (see `.gitignore`).
 Do not commit it to version control to avoid exposing your credentials.

    Note: For Setting Up the **[PRAW](https://github.com/praw-dev/praw)** interface to obtain client_id and client_secret, check out **[OAuth2 Quick Start:First Steps](https://github.com/reddit-archive/reddit/wiki/OAuth2-Quick-Start-Example#first-steps)**

 4. (optional) Generate your own API key from **[Google AI Studio](https://aistudio.google.com/api-keys)** and here's the Guide to generate API key on **[Google AI Studio](https://ai.google.dev/gemini-api/docs/api-key)**

-5. Additional configuration in the `.env` file is required for logging and Google GenAI integration.
+5. Additional configuration in the `.ini` file is required for logging and Google GenAI integration.
    ```ini
    [logging]
    level = INFO